mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the ratchet tree by setting to blank all nodes in the direct path of the removed leaf, and also setting the root node to blank
-* Truncate the roster such that the last roster element is non-null
+* Truncate the tree such that the last tree element is non-null
 * Truncate the tree such that the rightmost non-blank leaf is the last node of the tree

-Note that, in step 4, there must be at least one non-null element in the roster, since any valid GroupState must have the current member in the roster and self-removal is prohibited.
+Note that, in step 4, there must be at least one non-null element in the tree, since any valid GroupState must have the current member in the tree and self-removal is prohibited.
 The same reasoning justifies the existence of a non-blank leaf in the ratchet tree in step 5.